leenAbdull/2022-GP1-G8/README.md

-# CyberPhish
+# 2022-GP1-G8 (CyberPhish)

-## 2022-GP1-G8
+## About this project:
-CyberPhish is a mobile application that gives users feedback analysis and warns them regarding an email.
+"CyberPhish" is a mobile application that gives users feedback analysis and warns them regarding an email.
 CyberPhish will be like a safety net that opens users’ eyes to the true purpose of the emails in their inbox.

-# Programming Languages:
+# Technology used in the project:
-- Dart/Flutter
+This project developed using flutter framework, dart programming language, firebase and Gmail API.

 # Launching Instructions:
 1. Download the APK file on your device.